A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: Results

 \subsection{Comparison of JE vs TS Model Fit}

-The estimation of longitudinal parameters seemed relatively similar using JE and TS approaches (see Web Tables~\ref{table:postbiexpJE} and \ref{table:postbiexpTS}).
-However, substantial differences were observed in the posterior mean trajectories for M-spike and FLC in each LoT (see Web Figure~\ref{fig1}).
+While longitudinal parameter estimates obtained with either JE or TS approach were in the same order of magnitude (see Web Tables~\ref{table:postbiexpJE} and \ref{table:postbiexpTS}, some notable differences were observed in the M-spike and FLC time dynamics as illustrated in Web Figure~\ref{fig1}.
+We highlight that the (population) longitudinal parameters estimated in the first stage are potentially biased in missing not at random (MNAR) censoring scenarios.
+Nevertheless, the role of the population parameters is to provide sufficient information on population characteristics (not necessarily unbiased) while the random effects re-estimated in the second stage effectively correct the bias of the individual parameter estimates.

 In all cases, JE presented wider credible intervals, which is an expected result, since simultaneous inference considers more sources of uncertainty.
 Furthermore, the posterior mean trajectories using JE were above those estimated with TS, which is a finding of the influence of time-to-event information when estimating the longitudinal parameters.
 For the survival submodels, JE and TS produced similar results for both time-to-death (see Web Tables~\ref{table:postdeathJE} and \ref{table:postdeathTS}) and time-to-next-LoT (see Web Tables~\ref{table:postnextJE} and \ref{table:postnextTS}).

 We highlight below common findings across the four LoTs for each clinical outcome.
 For time-to-death, patients who are older, with ECOG status 2$^{+}$, low platelet count, high initial M-spike value, or high initial FLC value (in each LoT) have a higher risk of death.
 For time-to-next-LoT, patients who are non-Hispanic white, young, with low immunoglobulin G levels, short time spent in the previous LoT, high initial M-spike value, high initial FLC value, high growth rate for M-spike, or high growth rate for FLC (in each LoT) have a higher risk of starting a next LoT.